-Why was the wreckage prohibited for divers for twenty years, until 1998 & #160 ;?
+Why was the wreck closed to divers for twenty years, until 1998?
 The wreck had been cracked, to allow the evacuation of oil from the bunkers.
 And one of the grenades sent had not, it seems, exploded.
 The site was therefore forbidden to amateur divers for safety reasons.
 And then, there was also a trial going on.
 Apparently, the grenade exploded with another, or was carried away by the current.
 The ban has therefore been lifted.

 What advice would you give to diving enthusiasts who would like to visit theAmoco Cadiz ?
-Already, have at least the level 2 diver certificate.
-Then always go with one of the local dive clubs.
-The people who run them know the site very well, as well as the weather and sea conditions required to dive safely.
+Already have at least a level 2 diver's certificate.
+Then, always go with one of the local diving clubs.
+The people who run them know the site perfectly, as well as the weather and sea conditions required to dive safely.